AEIOU: A Unified Defense Framework against NSFW Prompts in Text-to-Image Models: Method

 By aggregating the NSFW Scores from all attention heads, we can obtain the final NSFW Score for the current prompt:

 The larger the $Score(p)$, the more likely the current prompt contains NSFW semantics.
-By default, we use $Score(p)=0$ as the classification boundary.
-However, in practice, this threshold may be subject to a slight shift to account for the imbalanced data distribution.
-We discuss this in further detail in the Appendix \ref{appendix:detection}.

-Recognizing that even powerful detection methods can be circumvented, we propose a red teaming framework to enhance defensive robustness.
-In this process, adversarial examples that successfully bypass the defense are collected and incorporated into the training set as a form of data augmentation.
-However, since red teaming often yields a limited number of successful samples, we assign higher weights to these instances during training to amplify their influence on the model.
+Theoretically, if $\text{Score}(p) > 0$, the prompt $p$ contains NSFW semantics and should be classified as an NSFW prompt.
+Conversely, if $\text{Score}(p) < 0$, the prompt should be benign.
+However, experiments show that while setting the threshold to zero allows AEIOU to achieve high accuracy, optimal classification performance requires a slight threshold adjustment.
+We hypothesize that this is due to the distribution of the training set not fully representing the actual distribution of NSFW prompts, introducing bias in the NSFW features derived during training.
+In our experiments, we determine the threshold by selecting the one that yields the highest F1 Score on the training set.
+For different text encoders, the final offset ranges from 1\% to 3\%.

+The approach above treats NSFW as a single comprehensive category.
+Suppose there is a need to subdivide it further or to identify specific categories of NSFW prompts, such as sex or violence.
+In that case, we can categorize NSFW prompts in the training set based on labels.
+This enables the calculation of NSFW features for each subcategory, facilitating the determination of NSFW scores for each.
+If we also need to detect NSFW prompts across all categories, we can aggregate the NSFW scores from all subcategories and use their maximum value as the final NSFW score.

+Moreover, we can collect adversarial prompts that successfully bypass detection by employing adaptive attacks during red team testing.
+Incorporating these prompts into the training set for data augmentation allows us to achieve more accurate NSFW feature extraction and detection results.
+Since adaptive attacks require significant time and have a low success rate, generating a large volume of red-teaming data is challenging.
+However, we can increase their impact during training by assigning greater weight to these data.
+Specifically, by weighting the target prompt's $c_m^{l,h}$ when calculating $u_m^{l,h}$ and $S_w$, we can amplify their influence on the resulting NSFW feature.
 Experiments have shown that optimizing the NSFW feature through data augmentation can effectively reduce the success rate of adaptive attacks.